November 21

 The movie "True Grit" begins with the statement from Proverbs 28:1, "The wicked flee when none pursueth."
 The 40 year old Mattie Ross continues: "People do not give it credence that a young girl could leave home and go off in the wintertime to avenge her father's blood.
 But it did happen."
 The movie is the story of how it happened.
 Mainly it is the story of young Mattie Ross' determination to reach her goal.
 She had to travel to a very difficult part of the country, work with some people who would rather cheat or kill than be honest, and convince someone whom she could trust to help her in her quest.
 There were so many obstacles to achieving her goal that any other person might have given up, but Mattie Ross knew what she wanted.
 Her determination meant that the obstacles were nothing more than temporary pauses before she accomplished her goal.

 He also passed that power on to his disciples as they struggled with the same obstacles.
-At one time as recorded by the evangelist Matthew, Peter wanted the assurance of Jesus' presence.
+At one time as recorded by the evangelist Matthew, Peter wanted the assurance of Jesus's presence.
 Recognizing Jesus, he wanted to approach him by overcoming the obstacles of nature and the sea.
 Eventually, Peter was able to overcome the strength of the wind and his own problems only with the Lord's help.

 In the movie "True Grit," one cannot help but admire the determination of Mattie Ross as she set out to avenge her father's death.
 Overcoming all of the many obstacles that kept her from achieving her goal, she was finally able to realize her desire, only by her sheer determination and refusal to give up.

 You and I may not have the individual determination to pursue a goal the way Mattie Ross did, but the good news of the Gospel is that we can accomplish what is good in life.
-Like Peter, we have the assurance of Jesus' presence in our lives, and with the Lord we can overcome the "strength of the wind," that is, the obstacles of day-to-day living.
+Like Peter, we have the assurance of Jesus's presence in our lives, and with the Lord we can overcome the "strength of the wind," that is, the obstacles of day-to-day living.
 As we reach out to the Lord who will always help, we know that we can accomplish what is good for us and those around us.

 PRAYER